Willyb15/Data-Science-Python/week3/day6-functions_practice/beginning_functions_assignment.md

 ### Part 3 - Tying it All Together

-For this part of the assignment you are going to be coding up your own functions, no training wheels!
-Most of the time, when programming, all we have is a problem; and it will be your job to create functions to solve these problems.
-This may sound daunting, but don't worry, you've been practicing a lot in the previous sections getting your mind used to thinking about splitting up problems into smaller parts.
-Now you're going to do it all on your own.
+For this part of the assignment, you are going to be coding up your own functions from scratch!
+Most of the time when programming, all we have is a problem.
+It is then our job to create functions to solve this problem.
+This may sound daunting, but don't worry, because you've been practicing a lot in the previous sections; you've been getting your mind used to thinking about splitting up problems into smaller parts.

 1. Write a function that rolls two sets of dice to model players playing a game with dice.
 It will accept two arguments, the number of dice to roll for the first player, and the number of dice to roll for the second player.
+Then, the function will do the following:

-The function will model rolling the appropriate number of dice for each player and sum the total values of the corresponding dice rolls.
-The function will then print which player rolled the higher total.
-Finally it will return the total sum of each players rolls in a tuple.
+* Model rolling the appropriate number of dice for each player.
+* Sum the total values of the corresponding dice rolls.
+* Print which player rolled the higher total.
+* Return the total sum of each players rolls in a tuple.

 Here's how we would call it:

  ```python
  In [1]: player_rolls = model_dice_rolls(3, 2)
  Player 1 wins!